dunkelfrosch/docker-jira/CONTRIBUTING.md

-# Contributing to Docker Jira
+# Contributing to Docker JIRA

 Please note that this project is released with a [Contributor Code of Conduct](CONTRIBUTING_COC.md).
 By participating in this project you agree to abide by its terms.